-STUBBORNESS / ONENESS
+STUBBORNESS AND ONENESS

 "And this is how the Menorah was made: it was hammered gold.
 From its base to its flower, it was one hammered piece.
-The Menorah was made exactly like the vision that G-d had shown to Moshe."
+According to the image that Hashem showed Moshe, so did he make the Menorah."
 (8:4)